tjizep/treestore/README.md

 + B+ TREE indexes AND tables
 + variable row size, theres no minimum row size, unused fields in a row are not stored, unlike table structures
-+ portable collumns
++ portable columns
 + 2 Level CPU Cache Aware Predictive Hash Table for unique index optimization
 + Simple and easy to change code base
-+ STL like internal data structures for index and collumn storage
++ STL like internal data structures for index and column storage
 + No NULL storage format i.e no extra bit for NULL values
-+ Very Efficient sparse collumn storage due to no null format and runlength + differencial encoding
++ Very Efficient sparse column storage due to no null format and runlength + differencial encoding
 + Multi threaded bulk loads - bulk loads are threaded for further performance gains
 + Simple entropy coding is used for in memory compression